Meghan King Edmonds Shares Update On Kids After Revealing Son Hart’s Brain Damage Diagnosis

 I always research anything and everything I can do to help all 3 of my babies to encourage play, imagination, and stimulation (oh yeah, and PT and OT for Hart!).
 Someone messaged me and recommended this couch/fort/massive blocks/playtime fun… this is amazing.
 There are so many configurations and I’ve even shown our PTs and OT (in fact, our OT used it today during therapy at home!
 Hart was climbing over the triangle piece and catching his body weight with both arms.
 This helps him understand the transfer of weight and how both arms – including the weak one – need to work together to perform a task.)
 At the new house we might just have to create a padded room full of these things to entertain these terrorists for hours! @nuggetcomfort (For moms of typical kiddos: my older two don’t even recognize this as anything but FUN and they are 10 and 13!
 Jimmy is obsessed as well.
 For fellow special needs mamas: check out their page for tips on how to make PT and OT a part of playtime.
 This has helped me SO MUCH.
 And to all of you, thank you for sharing your knowledge, you all are helping baby Hart.) #gohartgo (swipe to see the terrorists in action!)

-While Hart’s doctors informed Edmonds and her husband, Jim Edmonds, that Hart could ultimately be diagnosed with cerebral palsy, he hasn’t yet.
+Hart’s doctors informed Edmonds and her husband, Jim Edmonds, that Hart could ultimately be diagnosed with cerebral palsy, although such a diagnosis has not yet been made.
 Instead, he is being closely monitored by his doctors for the potential development of the disorder.

 Despite her son’s condition, Edmonds said she and her husband are doing their best to stay positive and proactive.